Appdynamics/Events_Service_Custom_Schema/README.md

 # Synthetics_Events_Service
-Example Python script running as a Synthetic Job that tests URL endpoints reporting metrics to the Events Data Store
+Example Python script running as a Synthetic Job that tests URL endpoints reporting metrics to the Events Store

 A Python script was developed that: